-The Employer shall also provide employees a bullet resistant vest every five (5) years.
+The Employer shall also provide employees a bullet proof vest every five (5) years.
 The cost of the basic vest shall be borne by the Employer and shall be in addition to the clothing and equipment allowance referenced above.
-Employees who desire vests other than those provided by the Employer shall bear the differential in cost, if any.
+Employees who desire vests other than those provided by the Employer, shall bear the differential in cost, if any.
 The purchasing of other vests shall be subject to advance approval of the responsible shift Commander (or his designee).

-Section 8.
+Section 11.
 Residency.
 Employees shall reside within twenty (20) miles of the nearest boundary of the corporate limits of the City of Monroe, as prescribed by P.A.
-212. The Southeast Michigan Council of Governments (SEMCOG) will be used in determining the nearest boundary to the City of Monroe when an address is in question.
+212. (New hires to the Monroe Police Department shall have one (1) year after the completion of their probationary period to comply with this requirement.)
+The Southeast Michigan Council of Governments (SEMCOG) will be used in determining the nearest boundary to the City of Monroe when an address is in question.
 The Human Resources Department will make a determination based on the information provided through SEMCOG.
 The parties agree that the information provided by SEMCOG will be determinative and no other source for determining residency may be used.

-Section 9.
-Drug Testing.
-See Appendix B for the policy governing the drug testing of employees.
+Section 12 Drug Testing.
+See Appendix B for the policy governing the drug testing of employees